ravine13/Mind-Matters/README.md

 # Features
 User Management: Supports user registration and login, with user roles for psychologists and clients.

-Appointment Scheduling: Allows clients to schedule appointments with psychologists, including the ability to add notes for each appointment.
+Appointment Scheduling: Allows clients to schedule appointments with psychologist, including the ability to add notes for each appointment.

 # Technologies Used